tfslabs/meson-ninja-gnu-windows/README.md

 build.bat
 ```

-Once it's done, you can see your bin.
+Once it's done, you can see your `.bin` folder.
 You can then paste it into your GNU Windows installation folder.